MaxShapley: Towards Incentive-compatible Generative Search with Fair Context Attribution: Empirical Evaluation

-\paragraph{Annotation} Although these datasets are already labeled, we found that many of the labels were noisy or inconsistent with human intuition.
-To handle this, we ran focused evaluations on three subsampled datasets of 30 queries per original dataset.\footnote{We selected the first 30 question-and-answer pairs from each dataset, subject to our human annotators being able to make sense of the question.} Each query in our subset has six candidate information sources, and we manually labeled per-source relevance with two annotators.
-Annotation quality metrics are provided in Appendix \ref{app:annotation}.
-We intentionally included both relevant and irrelevant sources among the six sources, selected according to the original (noisy) dataset annotations.
-We have released this dataset, which may be of independent interest.
-All methods are evaluated on these annotated subsets across 3 independent runs; we report means and standard errors.
-For completeness, we also conducted some experiments on the original, larger datasets.
+\paragraph{Annotation} Because the original dataset labels can be noisy, we manually re-annotated focused subsets of 100 HotPotQA queries, 100 MuSiQUE queries, and 95 MS-MARCO queries, with six candidate sources per query and consensus labels from two annotators.
+Annotation protocol and agreement statistics are in Appendix~\ref{app:annotation}.
+We include an ablation varying the number of sources in Appendix \ref{app:scaling_exp} to empirically compare scaling behavior between \name and KernelSHAP.
+All methods are evaluated on these annotated subsets across 100 independent runs; we report means and standard errors.
+We also evaluate \name on the original, larger datasets in Appendix~\ref{app:largeexp}.

 \paragraph{Evaluation Limitations.} We treat both FullShapley and manually-annotated relevance as ground truth for attribution quality, although neither is perfect.
-As discussed in Section 4.2, LLM-as-a-judge exhibits scoring inconsistencies even at temperature 0, affecting all Shapley methods, including FullShapley.
+LLM-as-a-judge exhibits scoring inconsistencies even at temperature 0 (\Cref{sec:results}), affecting all Shapley methods, including FullShapley.
 Additionally, manually-annotated relevance measures a related but distinct concept from Shapley attribution.
-As we do not have a single ground truth, we measure association with both of these quantities.
+Lacking a single ground truth, we measure association with both of these quantities.